-(f) Medicaid Eligibility Prior to Application.
-When assistance is approved, authorized Medicaid on a month by month basis for up to 3 months prior to the month of application if:

-(1) Proof that medical care or services were provided in the month(s) Medicaid coverage is requested; and prior months in which medical care and services were received.
+- (f) Medicaid Eligibility Prior to Application.
+When assistance is approved, authorized Medicaid on a month by month basis for up to 3 months prior to the month of application if: - (1) Proof that medical care or services were provided in the month(s) Medicaid coverage is requested; and - (2) The client met eligibility requirements for each of the prior months in which medical care and services were received. - (g) Eligibility Requirements AFDC.